 For the second phase of this project, Deep South removed and replaced a derrick structure and two coke drums using the 2,500-ton VersaCrane TC-36000 with the 660-ton Terex-Demag CC-2800-1 serving as the tail crane.
 The 295,000-pound derrick structure was lifted at a 335’ radius.
 To lift the old 372,500-pound coke drums, Deep South engineered and fabricated custom rigging to lift from the bottom nozzle in the vertical position.
 The new coke drums were lifted and tailed over the live pipe racks with a lift weight of 585,000 pounds at a 390’ radius.

-Deep South was contracted to transport a 750-ton tugboat.
+Deep South was contracted to complete a full replacement of a four-drum coker unit.

 Deep South Crane and Rigging was contracted for a heavy lift project in Norco, Louisiana.
 The scope of work required for this lift included lifting two sections of a flare stack and the flare tip.